Downrest/Inverse/README.md

 <h1 align=center>What is Inverse?</a></h3>

 <p>Inverse is a simple, fun, and open-source Discord bot.  </p>
 <p>Feel free to try all the weird and quirky commands this bot has to offer.
-You can discover new things through our trivias, test your skills with our Math questions, and other things that you can explore on your own!</p>
+You can discover new things through our trivias, test your skills with our Math questions, and more things that you can explore on your own!</p>

 <h1 align=center>What are the commands!</a></h3>